romainPrignon/starter-package-ts/README.md

 cd starter-package-ts
 ```

-* rename all occurence of 'starter-package-ts' in 'README' and 'package.json'
+* rename all occurence of 'starter-package-ts' in project
 * remove files from 'src/' and 'test/' directories
-* remove 'main.*' files

 ```sh
 rm -rf .git